carpentries-lab/good-enough-practices/episodes/02-data_management.md

 > - Dryad (http://datadryad.org): A repository that aims to make data archiving as simple and as rewarding as possible through a suite of services not necessarily provided by publishers or institutional websites.
 >
 {: .callout}

+### Data management plans

+Many UK universities and funders require researchers to complete a data management plan (DMP).
+A DMP is a document which outlines information about your research data and how it will be processed.
+Many funders provide basic templates for writing a DMP, along with guidelines on what information should be included but the main compoments of a DMP are:
+* Information about your data
+* Information about your metadata and data formats
+* Information on how data can be accessed, shared and re-used
+* Information on how data will be stored and managed, including long-term storage and maintenance after your project is complete

+> ## Discussion (2 minutes)
+>
+> Aside from being a requirement, there are many benefits of writing a DMP to researchers.
+What sort of benefits do you think there are?
+Enter your answers in the collaborative document.
+>
+> > ## Solution
+> > * Find and understand data easily
+> > * Allows continuity of work when colleagues leave or join the lab
+> > * It helps you consider issues about your data before they arise and come up with solutions
+> >
+> {: .solution}
+{: .challenge}

+Writing your first data management plan can be a daunting task but your future self will thank you in the end.
+It's best to speak to other members of your lab about any existing lab group or grant data management plans.
+If you lab group doesn't have a data management plan, it may be helpful to work on it together to identify any major considerations.

 ### Summary